venkr/bsky-pds-backup/README.md

 ## When to use this?

 This isn't the greatest solution, and has some drawbacks we'll get to in a bit.
 If you're using a VPS provider that you: a) trust, b) has backups built in - you should just use that!
-For reasons we'll discuss later, disk snapshots are very reliable.

 The main reasons to use this are:

 a) You're using a VPS provider that you don't entirely trust.
 For example, Oracle Cloud has a generous free tier, and built-in backups, but there are some reports online of accounts being closed (including making it impossible to access backups either)

 b) You're using a Raspberry Pi or some other homebrew server, and don't have disk snapshotting available to you.

 ## Quick set-up